 The list of must-have security tools and processes might seem overwhelming and leave you worried about being unable to meet the potential cost demands.
 Fortunately, there are many integrated cybersecurity platforms on the market that can help you avoid the hassle of having to manage lots of different vendors and software products.
 Remember, reducing complexity is a top priority both for improving security and IT budget management.

 No two organizations look the same when it comes to evaluating security needs and justifying spend.
 The optimal budget depends on many factors, such as the sensitivity of the information your company handles, the systems and processes you have, and any regulations pertaining to your industry sector.
-For example, a study by Deloitte found that financial services spend an average of 10% of their IT budgets on cybersecurity.
-A broader study by CIO.com found a mean response across all industries of around 15%.
-Moreover, almost half of security leaders spoke of a need to increase their budgets.
+For example, a Deloitte study in 2020 found that Financial firms spent 10.1% of their IT budget on cybersecurity.
+In 2020, that percent raised to 10.9% of the IT budget spent on

 A documented security strategy establishes an organization-wide set of controls and priorities to standardize your security strategy and, in doing so, provide greater visibility into the budget.
 A documented strategy also helps you achieve alignment between cybersecurity and business goals by bringing together people, processes, and technology.

 Your business security strategy isn’t something you write once and then put in a filing cabinet.
 It’s a dynamic document that’s regularly updated to align with changes in your business goals and environment.
 It’s also a vital reference when establishing and updating your cybersecurity budget, since it includes the list of controls, processes, and tools required to meet your security goals.

 Can You Reduce Security Costs Without Adding Risk?